jakobharder/anno1800-shared-mods/README.md

-# Shared Extra Goods
+# Shared Anno 1800 Mods

-Shared mods from by Jakob's Collection.
+Shared mods from Jakob's Collection.

-You are free to include ground textures and shared products.
+You are free to include ground textures and shared products, as long as you don't modify the mods themselves.

 ## Ground Textures